cestmarcel/uoft-password-generator/README.md

 ### 4. External APIs, Libraries, and Frameworks

-The only external library used for this project is Bootstrap (https://getbootstrap.com) to help with responsive elements and styles.
-The full Bootstrap documentation can be found under https://getbootstrap.com/docs/4.5/getting-started/introduction/

-No other external APIs, Libraries, and Framworks have been used to develop this application.
+No external APIs, Libraries, and Framworks have been used to develop this application.
 UofT provided a basic html file, a css file containing styling as well as a barebone Javascript file to work into.